Skip to content

 Key Takeaways

-• Over 60% of people with ADHD have at least one comorbid condition, requiring both to be treated together
+• As many as 80% of adults with ADHD have at least one comorbid mental health disorder, requiring both to be treated together

-• Comorbid conditions can complicate diagnosis and treatment of ADHD, so prompt identification is key
+• Comorbid conditions can complicate the diagnosis and treatment of ADHD, so prompt identification is key

 • Anxiety disorders